CAUXlab/IntegrAlign/README.md

    - Use this format when

-      - .phenotyping has been performed in inForm,
+      - phenotyping has been performed in inForm,

-      - .or when phenotyping has been performed in HALO and unmixing was done directly using the Vectra Polaris scanner.
+      - or when phenotyping has been performed in HALO and unmixing was done directly using the Vectra Polaris scanner.

 - Alternative format: .tif (HALO)